Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 …and I hope most earnestly that my close encounter with the Great Leveler will be of equal value to those who need such assurance, and to show what can be done against all odds, with a lot of loving help, a lot of faith (which can move mountains) and a modicum of will power.”

-In the years that followed his recovery, Peter continued riding his bike, made films and television appearances, gave interviews, wrote his memoirs, had a watercolor he painted chosen by Prince Edward for charity auction, was made an Officer of the Order of the British Empire, and even saw to it that a rose was named after his dear Helen.
+In the years that followed his recovery, Peter continued to ride his bike, make films and television appearances, and give interviews.
+He also wrote his memoirs, painted a watercolor that was chosen by Prince Edward for charity auction, and had a rose named after his dear Helen.
+And in 1989, Peter Cushing was made an Officer of the Order of the British Empire.

-Quite an inspiring schedule for an older gentleman who wasn’t expected to live more than 18 months after his cancer diagnosis.
+Quite an inspiring schedule and list of accomplishments for an older gentleman who wasn’t expected to live more than 18 months after his cancer diagnosis.

 Not to Be Forgotten

-I personally believe Peter Cushing must have been reunited with his beloved Helen when he passed away on August 11, 1994.
-No other fate seems fitting for Peter, who wanted nothing more than to be reunited with the woman he believed made everything in his life possible.
+Peter Cushing must have been reunited with his beloved Helen when he passed away on August 11, 1994.